da-nrw/DNSCore/ContentBroker/src/main/markdown/object_model.md

 TODO contractor_short_name

-### System
+### PreservationSystem

-The system as a whole, consisting of nodes (TODO).
+The PreservationSystem represents the system as a  whole.
+It consists of several [Nodes](object_model.md#Node), to which contractors deliver content.
+The PreservationSystem provides rules for application of conversions ([ConversionPolicy](object_model.md#ConversionPolicy))s which are in effect globally as well as information about the [ConversionRoutine](object_model.md#ConversionRoutine)s which all nodes have to provide in a uniform manner.

 ### Node

 Contractors deliver content to nodes.
 The relationship between a contractor and "its" node (which is called primary node) is unique.
 Every Contractor delivers its objects always to the primary node.
 The node is a notion for a concrete technical system on the location of an operating company.
-Different nodes of different operating companies form a [PreservationSystem](object_mode.md#PreservationSystem).
+Different nodes of different operating companies form a [PreservationSystem](object_model.md#PreservationSystem).
 The contractors content get mirrored between the nodes which form the PreservationSystem.
 The copies of the objects delivered to the primary node are formally called primary copies.

 ### ConversionPolicy